-Security misconfigurations can be reduced through the implementation of solid process.
-It starts with good solid processes – ensure you have identical hardened environments (Dev, QA and production), ensure you have a patch management process in place that not just addresses patches in OS, DB and applications but also in code libraries being used for the applications.
+Security misconfigurations can be reduced through the implementation of a solid process.
+It starts with good solid processes – ensure you have identical hardened environments (Dev, QA, and production), ensure you have a patch management process in place that not just addresses patches in OS, DB and applications but also in code libraries being used for the applications.
 And don’t neglect regular vulnerability scanning

 A7 – Cross Site Scripting: